 In areas where mineral exploitation is common, whether or not you own the minerals under your land might be a real concern.
 For example, if your property is in an area where oil rigs are an everyday sight, where natural gas drilling is prevalent, or where coal mining operations exist, if you don't own the minerals under your land, the mineral owner might come calling.

 A mineral owner's rights typically include the right to use the surface of the land to access and mine the minerals owned.
 This might mean the mineral owner has the right to drill an oil or natural gas well, or excavate a mine on the property.
 The mineral owner is also commonly allowed to build roadways or other improvements necessary to facilitate the mineral extraction.

 Sometimes the terms of the conveyance of the mineral rights restrict the mineral owner's rights.
 For example, a mineral deed might put a time limit on how long drilling can continue, or restrict excavation to a certain depth.
 Additionally, to protect the land owner and the environment, state and local laws regulating mining and drilling typically contain restrictions on mineral extraction activities.

-If the person claiming mineral ownership has a valid ownership right, you might not be able to prevent him or her from removing the minerals.
-You can, however, talk with the attorney about how to minimize the removal operations’ impact on you and your land.
-At a minimum, the attorney can ensure that the mineral owner complies with any and all restrictions and regulations governing the mineral extraction and clean-up process.
+If someone has a valid ownership right, you might not be able to prevent them from removing the minerals.
+You can, however, talk with the attorney about how to minimize the removal operations' impact on you and your land.
+At a minimum, the attorney can take steps to ensure that the mineral owner complies with any and all restrictions and regulations governing the mineral extraction and clean-up process.